bblarsen-sci/bblarsen-sci.github.io/docs/code_pages/posts/240503_altair_neuts.md

 The data we have are:
 - 'serum' - In this case we are actually measuring neutralization by soluble receptor, not sera, but the neutcurve package requires certain column names, so bear with me, we will fix later.
 - 'virus' - Again, neutcurve requires certain names.
-These are actually the different soluble receptors.
+In this case we just used unmutated nipah pseudovirus.
+- 'replicate' - two replicates of the data.
-- 'concentration' - The concentration of antibody or soluble receptor that were added (in microgram per milliliter)
+- 'concentration' - The concentration of antibody or soluble receptor that were added (in this specific example, micromolar)
 - 'fraction_infectivity' - The amount of infection at each concentration relative to conditions where **no** antibody or receptor were added.